Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 ## Lets start by Gathering information about our target Metasploitable 2:
 **As we Know that the target is our local machine in our virtual homelab environment So there is not much public information available about our target.
 So we skip the passive reconn step and move to the Active Scanning**

-**Step 1** Now first as we know that the target machine is inside our homelab network but we don't know the ip address of the target.So firstly start with a Hostscan with nmap over entire network to get the ip address of our target Metasploitable
+**Step I** Now first as we know that the target machine is inside our homelab network but we don't know the ip address of the target.So firstly start with a Hostscan with nmap over entire network to get the ip address of our target Metasploitable
 ```
 nmap -sn 192.168.1.100/24
 ```